earthsteading/Commercial-Buildings/fire-sprinkler-systems.md

-# Inspection and surveying schematics for checking fire sprinkler systems in commercial buildings
+# Inspection and surveying checklists for fire sprinkler systems in commercial buildings

 "That's a heat detector at the top of the lift shaft.
 Therefore it doesn't comply with Spec E1.5 and you need spandrels." - The Brains Trust